19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (f) exempt any person or class of persons from all or any of the provisions of this Part and the regulations, subject to such conditions or restrictions as may be prescribed.

-(3) For the purposes of the definition of “affected person” in section 30AAK, the Minister may prescribe, in relation to any specified institution, different persons for different purposes.
+(3) For the purposes of the definition of “affected person” in section 49, the Minister may prescribe, in relation to any specified institution, different persons for different purposes.

+[Act 31 of 2017 wef 04/06/2018]

-(4) For the purposes of the definitions of “excluded financial institution” and “pertinent financial institution” in section 30AAK, the Minister may prescribe different financial institutions for different purposes.
+(4) For the purposes of the definitions of “excluded financial institution” and “pertinent financial institution” in section 49, the Minister may prescribe different financial institutions for different purposes.

+[Act 31 of 2017 wef 04/06/2018]

 (5) All regulations made under this section shall be presented to Parliament as soon as possible after publication in theGazette.